 Name of the donor, the donor’s relationship to the home buyer, and property address

-The letter should clearly state the name of the donor, their relationship to the property buyer, and the address of the property that the buyer is looking to move into.
+The gift letter should clearly state the name of the donor, their relationship to the property buyer for example family member, and the address of the property that the buyer is looking to move into.

 This is the amount that the donor is willing to offer as the gifted deposit.
 A declaration should be made that this is a gift and not a loan and that there is no expectation of repayment.

 The reason for the gift